- 3 days in Krakow: a krakow itinerary

 Bułkę przez Bibułkę lunch

-One of the best brunch places in Warsaw, Bułkę przez Bibułkę is a cute restaurant that is popular for both locals and tourists.
-I had their pancakes which was good, though I wouldn’t especially queue up for it.
+One of the best brunch places in Warsaw, Bułkę przez Bibułkę is a cute restaurant that is popular with both locals and tourists.
+I had their pancakes which were good, though I wouldn’t especially queue up for it.

 Address: Zgoda 3, 00-018 Warszawa, Poland